 What will the weather be like?

-The Trans Americas Motorcycle Expedition is run at the most optimum time for the best weather possible.
-However, given we are travelling almost the length of the planet, there are some sections of the trip which will not have the best weather conditions.
 We are in Central America in rainy season, which often can mean afternoon downpours in the lowlands and jungle areas.
 We are in the Andes in dry season, so we expect the skies to be blue, but altitude will make it chilly in the evenings.
-We are in Patagonia in November – the start of their summer – but it is so far south, that summer can mean snow flurries or T-Shirts.
+We are in Patagonia in November/December – the start of their summer – but it is so far south, that summer can mean snow flurries or T-Shirts.
 The bottom line is that on this trip, it is possible to experience every weather condition – from below freezing to above 45 degrees centigrade heat at the start in Arizona to flooded Panamanian streets.
 So be prepared!

 What about my health when I am abroad?